tom-englert/Nullable.Extended/RelaseNotes.md

 [Next]
 - The codefix suggestion will use the same line ending as the offending code.
+- Fix crash when suggesting a fix for un-indented code.

 1.15
 - Default severity of analyzers should be warning to be suppressable.